NicoLeyman/HLODSystem/README.md

 |HLOD On|223|6.4M|53.0|7.3|17.3|
 |Ratio|4.25%|47.76%|145.21%|55.30%|102.98%|

-## Latest Version: v0.0.3
-* Simple Batcher: Added a setting (default true) that enables Alpha Clipping on HLOD materials if any of the source materials use transparency.
-* Shadow proxies are now ignored when gathering MeshRenderers.
-Fixes these showing up in the generated HLOD meshes as untextured chunks of geometry that Z-fight.
-* Added an HLOD menu bar with buttons to regenerate or destroy all HLODs in the scene.

-### Issues:
-There's lots of known and unknown issues, keep in mind that this is not intended to be a remotely production ready solution.
-If you intend to use this for your project, you also own all of the issues that come with it:

-* Simple Batcher doesn't handle tiling texture coordinates well, resulting in warping as they'll be clamped to the atlas UV space assigned to them.
-* The new Material Mapping UX is a *little* messy.
-* Per-HLOD shader overrides are currently untested and unlikely to work.
-* The HLOD LOD distance set up automatically at generation time is usually too conservative, preserving visual quality but without offering any performance gains.
-* The HLOD LOD distance is also hard to reason about when tweaking manually, as it depends on the quality and other settings.
-* The HLOD Component contains a lot of data that ends up in the scene file.
-This can make small changes result in large commits when using a version control system.
-* The HLOD Data asset gets rather large, no effort has been made yet to optimize this.
-* Addressables haven't been tested post-U6 upgrade (v0.0.3)

 ## Getting Started
 For details on how to use the HLOD System, please refer to this guide: [User Guide][userGuide]